 Want to jazz up Pizza Night?
 Bring it outside to the grill!
 Grilling pizza might sound a little unorthodox, but it’s a great way to get a crispy, crunchy crust.

 A grill can get hotter than a typical oven and get you closer to the style of a traditional wood-fired oven we all crave.
-This Zucchini and Potato Rosemary Pizza has it all: earthy vegetables; aromatic rosemary; creamy, ultra-melty fontina cheese; and salty, savory blue cheese.
+Our Zucchini and Potato Rosemary Pizza has it all: earthy vegetables, aromatic rosemary, creamy, ultra-melty fontina cheese, and salty, savory blue cheese.
 Is it traditional?
 Maybe not by Neapolitan standards, but we guarantee it’s fantastic.

 Get our Zucchini and Potato Rosemary Pizza recipe.